erev0s/VAmPI/README.md

 kubectl apply -f vampi-secure-deployment.yaml,vampi-secure-service.yaml,vampi-vulnerable-deployment.yaml,vampi-vulnerable-service.yaml
 ```

- will deploy it and LoadBalancers for you.
+ will deploy two instances and two LoadBalancers for you.

 ## Customizing token timeout and vulnerable environment or not